How to Clean Up the Windows Installer Cache Folder

 Can you arbitrarily delete the Windows\Installer folder or some of its files?

-Sometimes during software uninstall routine, Windows installer patches may get orphaned. i.e., when a program is uninstalled, the corresponding .msi package is somehow left behind in the Windows Installer folder.
+Sometimes, during the software uninstallation routine, Windows Installer patches may become orphaned. i.e., when a program is uninstalled, the corresponding .msi package is somehow left behind in the Windows Installer folder.
 Only the orphaned packages can be deleted.

 There is a useful program called PatchCleaner that will identify orphaned files in the Installer folder.
-PatchCleaner then offers you to delete orphaned files or move them to a different location to test.
+PatchCleaner then offers you the option to delete orphaned files or move them to a different location for testing.

 patchcleaner to clean up windows installer folder

-PatchCleaner enumerates the list of installers, the component codes and the corresponding .msi file names programmatically, using Windows Scripting.
+PatchCleaner enumerates the list of installers, component codes, and corresponding .msi file names programmatically using Windows Scripting.

 Then it compares the list of package files located in the Installer folder with the Products list found in the registry.
-The .msi files which have no reference in the registry are the orphan files.
+The .msi or .msu files that have no reference in the registry are the orphan files.

 patchcleaner to clean up windows installer folder

-Here is the details of “in use” or valid program entries.
+Here are the details of “in use” or valid program entries.

 patchcleaner to clean up windows installer folder

-And the detailed information of the orphaned entries are shown as well:
+And the detailed information of the orphaned entries is shown as well:

 patchcleaner to clean up windows installer folder